rollup/rollup-plugin-inject/README.md

       // with include/exclude
       exclude: 'node_modules/**',

-      // all other options are treated as modules...
+      /* all other options are treated as modules...*/

       // use the default – i.e. insert
       // import $ from 'jquery'